Your seasoning guide to BBQ perfection

 Juicy meat and fish

-After cooking, the fats will have tightened up from the heat so let meat rest.
+After cooking, the fats will have tightened up from the heat so allow the meat to rest (depending on size, between 5-20 minutes).
 Have a warm dish prepared to put it in.
-Add foil to the top and soon the muscles will relax, enabling juices to come back out again.
-You end up with well-cooked meat in its own jus.
-The rest time depends on size, between 5-20 minutes.
+Add foil to the top and soon the muscles will relax, enabling all the flavourful juices to emerge.
+You end up with well-cooked meat in its own jus – delicious!

-For fish, you could do grilled or steamed, which on the barbecue both use Red Kampot pepper.
-For steamed salmon, we like to make a marinade with lime juice, minced ginger, Red pepper and onions.
+For fish, grilled or steamed are both great options.
+A family favourite is steamed salmon with a fabulous marinade of lime juice, minced ginger, Red Kampot pepper and onions.
 Squeeze lime all over, wrap it with foil to create a bag, and put that on the barbeque.
-Within 20 - 25 minutes, you have lovely steamed fish with smoky flavours from the grill coming through.
+Within 20-25 minutes, you have lovely steamed fish with smoky flavours from the grill coming through.

-Crowd pleasers are sweet corn with Red Kampot pepper and high-quality butter, as well as thinly sliced courgette w/ Red and Fleur de Sel - quickly grill both sides.
+We also like thinly sliced courgette w/ Red and Fleur de Sel – just quickly grill both sides.
 Utilise spring veggies like early new potatoes and wild garlic (a flower with fresh, lovely garlic flavour) in lieu of crushed garlic.

 If you’re using barbecue coals, you can’t go wrong with tasty baked potatoes.
 Slice the potatoes in half, grind White Kampot pepper on top with Fleur de Sel.
 Wrap in foil, and sit them in the heat of the BBQ.

-The BBQ is a much-loved celebration of food and the outdoors, so why not use the best ingredients you can?
-As you consider the perfect wine to complement your meal, remember to consider the seasoning you will use, too.
-Visit our Pepper Shop now & order by 1 May to get your seasonings by the May bank holiday weekend.
+The BBQ is a much-loved celebration of food and the outdoors, a time to bring our best ingredients forth.
+As you consider the perfect wine to complement your meal, don’t forget to pair your seasonings as well.
+Visit our Pepper Shop and order by 23rd May to get your seasonings by the bank holiday weekend.
+Happy grilling!